abpio/abp-commercial-docs/en/migration-guides/microservice-4_4_to_5_2.md

 - Added **CORS configuration** to service modules and to appsettings.json for Web and Public-Web gateways.
 - Added external provider configuration to IdentityService Http.Api.Host module.
 - ProductService.Http.Api.Client is now using static proxying.
-Infrastructural services does not configuration because all the modules they are hosting are already using static proxying.
+Infrastructural services do not use this configuration because all the modules they are hosting are already using static proxying.
+It is also strongly suggested to use static proxying for newly added microservices to the solution.

 ## See Also